 Starting a Norwegian branch of a foreign company (NUF)

-Foreign companies which require a Norwegian organisation number can register a branch in Norway (Norwegian-registered foreign company/NUF).
+Foreign companies that require a Norwegian organisation number can register a branch in Norway (Norwegian-registered foreign company/NUF).
 This text will provide you with a description of the registration process, and the requirements for starting a Norwegian branch of a foreign company (NUF).

 Registering a Norwegian-registered foreign company (NUF)